-1.3.2 Be clearly of their time, of variable design and not a pastiche mix of so called 'traditional' styles.
+- 1.3.2 Be clearly of their time, of variable design and not a pastiche mix of so called 'traditional' styles. - 1.3.3 Fully integrate 'affordable housing' into the development sites without grouping in specific areas. - 1.3.4 Deliver 'affordable housing' in such a way that it is not identifiable from market housing in terms of quality and design.

-- 1.3.3 Fully integrate 'affordable housing' into the development sites without grouping in specific areas. - 1.3.4 Deliver 'affordable housing' in such a way that it is not identifiable from market housing in terms of quality and design. - 1.3.5 Provide building frontages that offer natural surveillance over the 'street' and any areas of public space, avoiding the use of tall boundary treatments adjoining those spaces. - 1.3.6 Demonstrate how innovative design and the increased use of natural materials, incorporating features such as green roofs, have been considered and incorporated wherever possible. - 1.3.7 Not exceed 21⁄2 storeys.
+- 1.3.5 Provide building frontages that offer natural surveillance over the 'street' and any areas of public space, avoiding the use of tall boundary treatments adjoining those spaces. - 1.3.6 Demonstrate how innovative design and the increased use of natural materials, incorporating features such as green roofs, have been considered and incorporated wherever possible.